 There are never enough Polish language courses!
 Of course, that’s because they’re so great, and that’s why there are so many eager participants!
 We direct our efforts towards people who want to learn the Polish language, sometimes starting from scratch, sometimes continuing their studies.
 We offer regular courses from level A0 to B1 and prepare students for the state examination at the B1 level.
 We also have conversational clubs for intermediate and advanced learners where we practice speaking and meet new people.
 The informal and joyful atmosphere allows us to work together not only on improving Polish language skills but also on the well-being of our participants and instructors.
 At MIP, we have three permanent instructors: Julia, Marta, and Alicja, but we also collaborate with many other experienced instructors.

 Of course, the biggest challenge is “how to get into a course?”
 First and foremost, you need to sign up through the link on our website (link) to join the waiting list.
 Several times a year, we send an email invitation to specific courses to the entire waiting list at the same time.
 And then, the rule is first come, first served!
 You should quickly fill out the registration form from the email.
 Then, there will be a short phone conversation during which we assess the language level of those who have signed up and assign them to the appropriate group.
-Our classes usually start in January, April, and September, but sometimes we also have additional courses.
-We divide the groups into Slavic and non-Slavic language speakers.
-This division is based on the participants’ first/native language, not the language they already know.
-We warmly invite you to join our courses!
+Our classes usually start in January, April and September, but sometimes we have additional courses.
+The groups are divided into Slavic and non-Slavic-speaking.
+In this division, it’s all about the first, native language, not the language the students know.
+We cordially invite you to our courses!

 The Integration Initiatives Teams in Migrant Info Point is dedicated to organizing events that bring together migrants and the local population.
 We arrange events, meetings, workshops, language and sports classes, as well as trainings for all age groups and nationalities.